sunrisemovement/smvmt-wp/README.md

 The smvmt-plugin is a blank slate, generated using the wppb.me generator.
 Currently, it is only used to provide Advanced Custom Fields and Ultimate Addons for Gutenberg in a controlled way.
 Ultimately, this plugin should be used for providing support for custom post types like events, calls, etc. Similar to smvmt-theme, this plugin should be made more lean over time as we know exactly which blocks Hubs will use, and which they won't.

+One reason for including UAG, is that we could start building out a template library like the Gutenberg Hub template library (https://templates.gutenberghub.com/) but have access to more rich design options than vanilla gutenberg.
+Hubs could then visit the central template library and copy/paste fully designed blocks they like directly onto their site.

 ## Development

 First, setup a local install of WordPress.
 One easy solution for this is Local (https://localwp.com/).
 If you are using Local, you can find the path of your WP install in the `Local Sites` directory.